 If you’re new to lifting weights and deadlifts are part of your training (as it should be), you’ll probably notice calluses forming on your palm just below the junction of your palm and fingers a few weeks into deadlifting with incrementally heavier weights.
-At this point, you might wonder if wearing gloves can help to prevent said calluses from forming, to which we’ll vehemently advise against.
-Wearing gloves while lifting barbells is a bad idea and here’s why.
+At this point, you might wonder if wearing gloves can help to prevent said calluses from forming, to which we’ll advise against.
+Wearing gloves while lifting barbells is not only a bad idea but it doesn’t help prevent calluses and here’s why.

 A callus is an area of thickened skin that forms as an adaptation to repeated friction or pressure.
 When deadlifting, you’ll most likely place the bar somewhere in the middle of your palm, grip the bar and proceed with your set.
 When you start to pull the bar off the floor, gravity will pull the bar from the palm of your hands to the location in your hand which is closest to the ground – your fingers.
 On its way down to that position, the bar will compress the folded skin and the skin adapts to the repeated exposure to the incrementally higher compressive stress by forming calluses to protect itself.